-Venezeula, US reach prisoner swap deal
+Venezuela, US reach prisoner swap deal as tensions ease

 Six Venezuelan activists have already been freed, according to their lawyer and the wife of one of them.
 The longtime education campaigners were convicted on conspiracy charges this year and sentenced to 16 years but have proclaimed their innocence.

+Francis fled the US in September last year on the eve of his scheduled sentencing over his role in the scandal, which involved dozens of US naval officials.
+He was arrested at Caracas airport as he was preparing to board a plane to another country.

+The military contractor pleaded guilty in 2015 to offering prostitution services, luxury travel and hotels, lavish meals and more than $500,000 in bribes to US Navy officials and others to help his Singapore-based ship servicing company, Glenn Defense Marine Asia (GDMA), secure lucrative US naval contracts.

-The White House has said in recent weeks that it expected to see progress on prisoner releases if it were to continue with sanctions relief for Caracas, which was unveiled in October in response to an agreement by the Venezuelan government to hold fair elections in 2024.
+The White House said in recent weeks that it expected to see progress on prisoner releases if it were to continue with sanctions relief for Caracas.
+The sanctions relief was unveiled in October in response to an agreement by the Venezuelan government to hold fair elections in 2024.

 While relations between the US and Venezuela remain uneasy, the two nations have taken steps to ease tensions in recent months.
-In recent weeks, however, the White House had warned that it was considering an end to sanctions relief if more progress was not made on prisoner releases.